uddisharma/experiments/README.md

-Daily New Experiments with tech
+Daily New Experiments with new technologies